 Added Bonus: We know people coming for an extended stay may need more room, perhaps to have a separate space for work or play.
 You can add a second (smaller/no-kitchen) cabin to your “Primary “cabin rental at a nominal cost.
 Please contact us if this option is interesting.

-Your family group can stay in one of our eight private cabins.
+Your family group can stay in one of our eight private Housekeeping Cabins.
 Relax within your “bubble” while remaining distanced from other guests on the grounds.

 To see a list of the cabin possibilities, see Cabins at a Glance.

 Cabins are completely made up before you arrive with fresh linens and towels.
 We provide clean linens every week, or as needed.
 We also provide consumables (paper towels, toilet paper, dish liquid, etc.)

 Kitchens have pots, pans, plates, silverware, plates, bowls, etc. (If you love your chef’s knives or cast-iron skillets, feel free to bring them with you).

 Each cabin will have some books and games, and more will be available in the barn.
 We ask that people let items of paper and cloth sit for a day before taking them to their own cabins.

 Yes!
 Your cabin has a full kitchen that allows you to cook.
 Our Cabin Book offers a list of convenient grocery stores.
 If you would rather not shop, we have made arrangements with the Lyme Country Store that can deliver groceries as well as beer and wine.

 For those evenings you don’t want to cook, the Cabin Book also lists many local restaurants where you can enjoy a variety of takeout, take-home options, or outside dining.

 There’s lots to do at Loch Lyme Lodge, but